f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 The installation tool saves the previous configuration of each CloudFront Distribution in a file.
 You can use the F5 tool to restore a saved Distribution config (thus removing F5 Bot Defense).

 .. note::
-   Note: Your F5 XC Bot Defense configuration, such as protected endpoints, is sensitive security info and is stored in AWS Secrets Manager.
+   Your F5 XC Bot Defense configuration, such as protected endpoints, is sensitive security info and is stored in AWS Secrets Manager.
 You should delete config.json after CLI installation.

 Task 11: AWS CloudWatch
 ~~~~~~~~~~~~~~~~~~~~~~~